Azure/acr/docs/custom-domain/README.md

 This article describes the steps to set up the endpoints of an Azure container registry using your own custom domain name, such as **contoso.com**.

-By default, every Azure container registry is accessed using its login server name.
+By default, every Azure container registry is accessed externally using its login server name.
 If you have a registry called `myregistry`, you access it using its default hostname, `myregistry.azurecr.io` (in the Azure Cloud).
 As a customer belonging to an organization, you may prefer to access your registry using a custom domain name that is associated with your organization, for example, `myregistry.contoso.com`.

 **Important - Using a custom domain name in Azure Container Registry is currently a private preview feature**.
-It can only be enabled by preparing certificates, your registry, and an Azure key vault as described in this article, and then opening an Azure support request to complete the configuration.
+It can only be enabled by preparing certificates, a Premium container registry, and an Azure key vault as described in this article, and then opening an Azure support request to complete the configuration.

 ## Limitations